CarlaBuongiorno/OceanThrills/README.md

 - The menu __toggle button__ does not close automatically, again this will be a future feature.

+- An __Arrow Icon__ pointing downwards on the hero image to give the user a clue to scroll down the page.
+This arrow will be animated when hovered over and clicking it will scroll down the page to the introduction section.

+- The small button on the __footer__ that says 'Icons' are the obligatory [Flaticon](https://www.flaticon.com/) attributions.
+I don't love the look of them on the footer of the site, but give credit where credit is due.
+Possibly in the future I will have a paid subscription with Flaticon and remove the icon button from the site.

 ## 4. Technologies and Resources Used
 ### Languages
 -   [HTML](https://en.wikipedia.org/wiki/HTML)